AlexProgrammerDE/SoulFire/DEVELOPMENT.md

 echo "The highest state ID is ${highest_id}"
 ```

 Take the ID, log2 it and then round up.
-That's your `BITS_PER_BLOCK`.
+That's your `bitsPerEntry`.